kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

 # Bug Free Codding

 ## Principles

+### General Principles

+- Avoid magic numbers and strings
+  - enum should have been used most probably if there is magic numbers among the codes,
+  - enum should have been used if strings are used as human readable case distinguisher.
+  - use constant value if the same string is used in multiple places, as each string occupies memory.
+  - don't use strings as state variables, it is most probable to encounter misspellings and causes [Shotgun Surgery](https://refactoring.guru/smells/shotgun-surgery) in future refactorings.

 ### Writing Functions/Methods
 First of all, any function or method (will be used interchangeably) shall be written in such a way that, any developer shall understand the characteristics of the function at first glance.
 These characteristics are:
 - **Exceptions**: Shall the function be handled for thrown exception (and what kind of),